weld/weld-testing/README.md

 #### Adding mock beans

-Sometime you might need to add a mock for a bean that is not part of the test deployment, e.g. it has dependencies which cannot be satisfied in the test environment.
+Sometimes you might need to add a mock for a bean that cannot be part of the test deployment, e.g. the original bean implementation has dependencies which cannot be satisfied in the test environment.
-Very often, you would like to make use of mocking libraries to create a bean instance with the desired behavior.
+Very often, it's an ideal use case for mocking libraries, ie. to create a bean instance with the desired behavior.
 In this case, there are two options.
 The first option is to add a [producer method](http://docs.jboss.org/cdi/spec/1.2/cdi-spec.html#producer_method) to the test class and add the test class to the deployment.
 The test class will be recognized as a bean and therefore the producer will also be discovered.